VirtuOz/smart-router/README.md

 **ids** contains the ids of the actors or endpoints concerned by the message.
 By looking, preferably, at the **metadata**, the *smart-router* will choose which of these actors it will route the message to.
 The **payload** contains application specific data, whereas **metadata** will contain data used by the routing.
-(The *smart-router* still has access to the **payload** and can decide using it, but it is best to have a clean separation between the two.)
+(The *smart-router* still has access to the **payload** and can decide using it, but it is better to have a clean separation between the two.)

 ### Routes
 A Route is a function that is called when the *smart-router* receives a message of a specific type on a specific end point.